 There are numerous third-party Shopify analytics apps, Conversific is just one of them, but unlike Conversific, many of them have their own tracking system, the downside to using an addon with its own tracking system is that they lock you into the use of their tool, making it difficult to switch to other best in feature niche tools later.
 Another potential pitfall, is that is if you ever do decide to upgrade to Shopify Plus and decide to just rely on the more detailed reports of this plan and cancel your 3rd party option, then you will suffer data disruption, potential loss and data inconsistency since no two tracking tools will supply the same data, it makes it impossible to compare data sets effectively.

-The best Shopify analytics add-ons utilize the free to use Google analytics, which has become the default tool for tracking, – precisely because of the universal value of data consistency across most 3rd party apps, enabling the comparison of data between apps reliably.
-In conjunction with the data stored in your Shopify installation and Conversific, it provides insights into your customer behaviour.
+The best Shopify analytics add-ons utilize the free to use Google analytics, which has become the default tool for tracking, – precisely because of the universal value of data consistency, enabling the comparison of data between apps reliably.
+By using data from both your Shopify installation and GA, Conversific, provides unparalleled insights into your customer behaviour.
 This, in turn, enables you to segment and personalize content which in turn increases conversion, the ultimate goal of CRO and any data monitoring.